Google has responded to its employees’ demands about sexual misconduct. Here are the changes it will and won’t make.

 The company will also offer new support services for employees who make sexual harassment claims, including providing them with counseling.

-Google also said it will create a specialty team of advisors on the Employee Relations team — which is part of HR — to look into all sexual harassment and discrimination concerns.
+Google also said it will create a specialty team of advisers on the Employee Relations team — which is part of HR — to look into all sexual harassment and discrimination concerns.

 5. Promote the chief diversity officer to answer directly to the CEO.
 In addition, appoint an employee representative to the board.